FRUSTRATION AND AGGRESSION

 EDITORIAL: When Push Comes to Shove: The Answer to Children’s Aggression

 Aggressive behaviour in children can be alarming.
 Hitting, screaming and yelling, fighting with others, and even eye rolling are emotionally charged actions that can leave parents at a loss for how to respond.
-Getting to the root of aggression is key to helping your child navigate their feelings and develop self-control.

 What our Kids Need Us to Understand about Aggression